Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it figuratively means to understand someone’s thoughts, feelings, or intentions easily.
-The phrase does not mean to literally read a person like you would a book, but rather to understand them deeply, which makes it non-literal and idiomatic.
+The idiom does not mean to literally read a person like you would a book, but rather to understand them deeply, which makes it non-literal and idiomatic.

 Origin: